The Moniker Foundation

 Program Updates

-Continuing in 2025, we are not setting specific invitation or grant quotas for each of the four primary focus areas.
-This means that in a given year, we may elect to only invite organizations from three of the four primary focus areas to our pitch days and leave one focus area out.
-This may also mean that only organizations from three of the focus areas receive full grants in a given year.
-These decisions will be based on perceived community needs, the applications received, the presentations made, and the competition in a given year, or lack thereof.
-It will not be a decision that can be easily forecasted prior to the review of annual submissions or before presentations, so insight cannot be provided prior to, or during, the application period.
-It would be very unlikely that we would invite less than three of the four primary focus areas to our pitch days, but the circumstance may occur.
+Continuing in 2026, we are not setting specific grant quotas for each of the four primary focus areas.
+This means that in a given year, we may elect to only fund organizations from two or three of the four primary focus areas.
+These decisions will be based on perceived community needs, the applications received, and the quality of competition in a given year, or lack thereof.
+It will not be a decision that can be easily forecasted prior to the review period, so we cannot provide insight before or during the April application period.

 • Early childhood care, education and development (0-6yrs)